-New Hanover County Public Health is offering free, walk-up COVID-19 vaccines to the community.
-People can choose which vaccine they would like.
-NHC vaccine clinics will provide:
+New Hanover County Public Health is offering free COVID-19 vaccines to the community, providing:

-Vaccine clinics are offered at the following locations:
+NHC vaccine clinics are offered on the following dates and locations:

-Sign up for COVID-19 updates here and will receive an email when new vaccination clinics are open through New Hanover County Public Health.
+Sign up for COVID-19 updates here and get the latest information from New Hanover County Public Health.

 You can find more local vaccine providers and COVID-19 vaccine appointment information at MySpot.NC.gov